Section III is all new for 2022

 IV.
 Competition Components and Expectations

 - The FC has two parts: a Field Test and a Presentation.
 The two parts will be scored separately.
 The Field Test will be worth 60% and the Presentation will be worth 40% of the total score.
+The point balance for Championships will be 60% Presentation and 40% Test.

 - The Field Test is completed as a team and is comprehensive in nature, with many questions using props and tools such as tree specimens and forestry equipment.
 One test key will be provided for each school after the testing period, to be returned by the end of the testing day.
 The FC Coordinator or designee will be available to answer questions.